 - Harsh or Raspy Breathing

-If you think that you have a leech in your throat or know that a leech you were eating did not go down properly, this is not an immediate issue.
+If you think you have a leech in your throat or know that a leech you were eating did not go down properly, this is not an immediate issue.
 Unless you cannot breathe, you have time to right this issue.
-In most cases, a doctor can easily fix this issue by removing the leech.
+In most cases, a doctor can quickly fix this issue by removing the leech.